andrenq/trading/README.md

 ### Start the App
 - With Maven installed, go to the base folder ( where the pom.xml file is located) and execute the command `mvn install`.
 It will create the jar file.
-- The ext step is to run the app `
+- The ext step is to run the app `java -jar target/trading-0.0.1-SNAPSHOT.jar`
--

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODU1NzMwODM0LDE3NzA3NDg4MzYsLTEyNj
-MwNTcyNjEsLTIxNDU5MDQ3MzYsMjkxNDQ5NTg0LDIwNDAyOTc2
-MjJdfQ==
+eyJoaXN0b3J5IjpbLTIwNzYzMzcxOSwxNzcwNzQ4ODM2LC0xMj
+YzMDU3MjYxLC0yMTQ1OTA0NzM2LDI5MTQ0OTU4NCwyMDQwMjk3
+NjIyXX0=
 -->